-my personal favourite incarnations of the show are from approximately 1970 through 1986. i've had a deep love for sci-fi and things with unsettling vibes since i was a small child, and those aspects coupled with the vintage vibes of this era of doctor who make it incredibly enjoyable for me. i tried to get into it throughout the years, but it didn't click with me until very recently. i assume watching 1000+ episodes of another show helped me find the patience.
+my personal favourite incarnations of the show are from approximately 1970 through 1986. i've had a deep love for sci-fi and things with unsettling vibes since i was a small child, and those aspects coupled with the vintage vibes of this era of doctor who make it incredibly enjoyable for me.

 favourite doctor: the sixth doctor